perrette/scribe/README.md

 voskrealtime --keyboard
 ```

 Now the application will (should) also send keys to any application the keyboard (as well as the usual terminal printing).
+This is not a reliable feature. in my system it works in chrome based applications (including vscode) but it does not in firefox and sublime text.